moullos/Mitigate/README.md

 Hovering over a specific technique in the navigator will provide more context on the checks performed.
 For an interactive example, take a look [here](https://mitre-attack.github.io/attack-navigator/enterprise/#layerURL=https://raw.githubusercontent.com/moullos/Mitigate/master/examples/result.json).

 ## Contributing
-I will be gradually expanding coverage and testing as availability allows.
+I will be gradually expanding coverage and adding more features as availability allows.
 All the enumeration logic resides within the [Tests.cs](./Tests.cs) file and a template for contributing additional enumeration modules is given there.
-If you consider contributing and have further questions don't hesitate to [contact me](https://t.me/mitigate).
+If you are considering contributing and have further questions don't hesitate to [contact me](https://t.me/mitigate).

 ## Issues and Feature Requests
 MITIG&TE has been tested on Windows 10 64bit in a simple AD lab.
 However, for any bug reports and features request please raise an issue.
 For now, bugs will carry higher priority than new feature requests.